This post was first published in March 2019 but has been updated in September 2019 with the most recent information things to do in Oaxaca

 The Zapotec people are indigenous to the state of Oaxaca and have a long history in the region.
 Before Spanish colonization, the Zapotecs were one of the most advanced civilizations in all of present-day Mexico and Central America.
 Today, the ruins of their ancient cities are some of the region’s top tourist attractions.

-There is number of Oaxaca tours that will tell you everything about the history and culture of this place.
+There are a number of Oaxaca tours that will tell you everything about the history and local culture of this place.
 If you have a spare day, make sure to take a culture trip to one of the following places near Oaxaca:

 Monte Alban

-Monte Alban, constructed in 500 BC, is the most well known historic site in Zapotec culture.
-Located just 10 km (6 miles) from Oaxaca City, the ruins are one of the most popular Oaxaca tours.
+Monte Alban, constructed in 500 BC, is the most well-known historic site in Zapotec culture.
+Located just 10 km (6 miles) from Oaxaca City, the ancient ruins are one of the most popular Oaxaca tours.
 There is so much to be seen here, from grand courtyards to burial grounds to pyramids that you can climb.

 Teotitlan del Valle